 "Every year, we're hiring more and more employees so definitely it gives back to the region," said DeJong.
 "It increases the amount of vegetables that we're using that are being processed here in Alberta.
 It's the local trucking companies that are picking up business, as well as in the primary plants."

-Siwin Foods' priority of making high quality food from local producers available to Western Canadians means a partnership with Co-op is a natural fit.
-DeJong considers a partnership with Co-op a feather in Siwin's cap.
+Siwin Foods' priority of making high quality food from local producers available to Western Canadians means working with Co-op is a natural fit.
+DeJong considers a collaboration with Co-op a feather in Siwin's cap.

 "I know that Co-op is very particular on who they choose to do their top brands, and the fact that we're making that product for Co-op—it's just an awesome feeling," said DeJong.